Ocean Mover's Distance: Using Optimal Transport for Analyzing Oceanographic Data: Introduction

-In this paper, we explore the use of the Wasserstein distance \cite{villani2021topics}, which sometimes goes by the name {\it earth mover's distance} \cite{image-application-emd}.
-As that name suggests, Wasserstein distance measures the total amount of ``dirt''-moving that would be required to transform one mound of dirt (representing a probability distribution) to make it equivalent to another mound (a second probability distribution).
+In this paper, we explore the use of the Wasserstein distance \cite{villani2021topics}, which sometimes goes by the name {\em earth mover's distance} \cite{image-application-emd}.
+As that name suggests, Wasserstein distance measures the total amount of ''dirt''-moving that would be required to transform one mound of dirt (representing a probability distribution) to make it equivalent to another mound (a second probability distribution).
 The probability distributions in our context are normalized versions of the scalar fields.
 Unlike pixel-by-pixel distances, the Wasserstein distance incorporates the spatial structure of discrepancies, making it particularly well-suited for the comparison of ocean datasets.
-Focusing on high-coverage Chlorophyll observations in the North Pacific Subtropical Gyre \cite{Jackson2017}, we demonstrate how discrepancies between predicted and observed Chlorophyll can be interpreted in terms of a transport field that when integrated over space yields a measure of distance in spatial units.
-We do this for the comparison of surface maps (see Section~\ref{sec:lonlat}) and of depth profiles (see Section~\ref{sec:depth}).
+Wasserstein distance has been used in several other areas of geosciences.
+To list a few, it has been used to analyze particle distributions in the ocean \cite{Nooteboom2019}, for measuring error in temperature, precipitation, and sea ice projections \cite{Vissio2020}, for ocean data assimilation \cite{Tamang2020, Le2021}, for analyzing sea height images\cite{PapadakisThesis}, for ocean Synthetic Aperture Radar (SAR) segmentation \cite{Colin2021}, and for studying sea ice imagery \cite{Parno2019}.
+However, \cite{ioccg-report} makes clear that Wasserstein distance has not been thoroughly applied to the fundamental problem of model-to-data comparison and model-skill evaluation particularly in the context of ocean biogeochemical models and the representation of marine ecosystem structure and function.
+The goal of this paper is to carefully highlight the usefulness of Wasserstein distance in this context, as well as to show its usefulness in exploring time series of satellite maps.
+We focus on high-coverage Chlorophyll observations in the North Pacific Subtropical Gyre \cite{Jackson2017}, and demonstrate how discrepancies between model predictions and observed Chlorophyll can be interpreted in terms of a transport field that when integrated over space yields a measure of distance in spatial units.
+We do this for the comparison of surface maps (see Section 3\ref{sec:lonlat}) and of depth profiles (see Section 3\ref{sec:depth}), which reveals long-term temporal trend and seasonality of satellite and model Chlorophyll maps in Section 3(a)\ref{sec:lonlat-nonclim}.